Consuelo Velázquez

-Consuelo Velázquez Torres (August 21, 1916 in Ciudad Guzmán, Jalisco – January 22, 2005, Mexico City), also popularly known as Consuelito Velázquez, was a Mexican concert pianist and composer.
+Consuelo Velázquez Torres (August 21, 1916, in Ciudad Guzmán, Jalisco – January 22, 2005, Mexico City), also popularly known as Consuelito Velázquez, was a Mexican concert pianist and composer.
 She was the composer of famous Mexican ballads such as "Bésame mucho", "Amar y vivir", and "Cachito".

-Beginning Years
+Early years

 Originally from Ciudad Guzmán, Mexico, she was the youngest of five daughters born to the soldier and poet Isaac Velázquez de Valle and his wife, María de Jesús Torres Ortíz.
-At four years old she started to demonstrate a good ear and an aptitude for music, and at barely six years old she began studying music and piano at the Académia de Música Serratos in Guadalajara.
-After several years of study, when she was eleven, she moved to Mexico City, where she continued her studies and obtained a degree in teaching music and concert piano at the National Conservatory of Music.
-Her first public concert was held in the Palacio de Bellas Artes in the capital, and soon after she began as a composer of popular music.
+At four years old she started to demonstrate a good ear and an aptitude for music, and at barely six years old she began studying music and piano at the Academia de Música Serratos in Guadalajara, Mexico.
+After several years of study, when she was 11, she moved to Mexico City, where she continued her studies and obtained a degree in teaching music and concert piano at the National Conservatory of Music.
+Her first public concert was held in the Palacio de Bellas Artes in the capital, and soon after she began working as a composer of popular music.
 As a concert pianist, she was a soloist of Mexico's National Symphony Orchestra and of the Philharmonic Orchestra of the National Autonomous University of Mexico.

 As performing on the radio for a young woman of a wealthy family was risky, she used a male pseudonym in her first years.
 Mariano Rivera Conde, who was the artistic director of the station, pushed her to admit she was the author of the songs.
 Velázquez married him six years later.